relative-studios/react-todo/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.<br />

-## `Connecting To Databse`
+## Connecting To Databse

 Add username and Password provided by Lead developer to ATLAS_URI in .env file.
 Then run the command: